-Do you find the blank wall daunting so much so that you leave your pictures propped against the wall for months before hanging them?
+Do you find the blank wall daunting so much so that you leave your pictures propped against an empty wall for months before hanging them?
 Me too!
 There is a formula for how to make sure your art looks like it’s in the right place.
-Generally, the midpoint should be 60 inches, but there’s a little more to it.
+The general rule of thumb for the perfect height is to have the midpoint at 60 inches, but there’s a little more to it.

-I always find that pictures and art are the last thing that I get around to.
+I always find that pictures and art pieces are the last things that I get around to.
 But it turns out that’s not a bad thing according to the experts.
 Art and pictures should be the final step when you decorate a room.
-All of the furniture, lighting and window treatments should be in place first.
+The best way to determine where to hang pieces of art is to have all the furniture, lighting, and window treatments in place first.